GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (121) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards and the attack gains a +1 bonus.

 **Critical Failure**: You have angered some great power, having a radiant attack inflicted against you and receiving an additional 1d4+X spell-sickness.
 Where X is half (round down) of the spell's tier.
 You produce light like a torch for a number of rounds equal to the spell's tier.
 Anyone gazing upon the light will get an eerie feeling.

+#### Bounding

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to a creature within range leaping

+**Range**: 2 yards

+**Effect**: The leaping creature leaps in the same general direction, but traverses triple the distance they would otherwise.

+**At Higher Tiers**: Each tier beyond minimum allows you to increase the multiplier of the distance by one (i.e a single additional tier devoted this way would cause it to be triple) or increase the range by 3 yards.

+**Critical Failure**: You instead affect inflict kinetic shock against yourself.
+You are harmed exactly as though you feel a number of feet equal to the points of failure multiplied by the tier of the spell despite not moving.
+If you cast it in response to your own leaping, you immediately fall.

 #### Breaker Strike